Lenten Regulations for Fasting & Abstinence from meat

 EUCHARISTIC ADORATION

-Sign up for your Holy Hour here!
-Please enter through Door C. A handicap accessible entrance is located at Door D.
+View schedule details and sign up for your Holy Hour here!
+Please enter through Door C. A handicap-accessible entrance is located at Door D.

 STATIONS OF THE CROSS

+Stations of the Cross is scheduled on the Fridays of Lent at 6:30 p.m.
 The Stations are located in the Southeast corner of the Sanctuary.
-Enter through Door B. Handicap parking is available by Door D and the entrance is fully accessible.
+Enter through Doors B, C or D. Handicap parking is available near Doors B and D; the entrance at D is fully accessible.

 Art & Environment Donations